Chiang Mai: The Rose of the North

-Chiang Mai is Thailand’s principal northern city, and the provincial capital of a largely mountainous province, also called Chiang Mai, some 20,000 square kilometers in area.
-Chiang Mai city, founded in 1296, is about 700 km north of Bangkok and located in a fertile valley some 300 meters above sea level.
-Chiang Mai was the capital of LANNA Thai (Kingdom of One Million Rice Fields) until 1755 when LANNA Thai once more became part of northern Thailand.
-Many lowland Thais regard Chiang Mai city and the province as being a national Shangri-la the place is known for its beautiful women, distinctive festivals, and historic temples dating from the 1300’s, arresting scenic beauty, temperate fruits such as apples, peaches, and strawberries, and a crisp, invigorating cool season climate.
+Chiang Mai is Thailand’s principal northern city, and the provincial capital of a largely mountainous province.
+The city was founded in 1296, about 700 km north of Bangkok and located in a fertile valley some 300 meters above sea level.
+The place was the capital of LANNA Thai (Kingdom of One Million Rice Fields) until 1755 when LANNA Thai once more became part of northern Thailand.
+The place is known for its beautiful women, distinctive festivals, and historic temples dating from the 1300’s, arresting scenic beauty, temperate fruits such as apples, peaches, and strawberries, and a crisp, invigorating cool season climate.

-Mountains surrounding Chiang Mai City form lower extremities of Himalayan foothills and host several hill tribes of Tibeto-Burman origin.
+Mountains surrounding the city form lower extremities of Himalayan foothills and host several hill tribes of Tibeto-Burman origin.
 Forests still worked by elephants, waterfalls, caves, gorges, cultivated orchards and, plantations adorn mountains that invite detailed exploration.
-The people of Chiang Mai have their own lilting dialect, customs, architectural traditions, a wide range of indigenous handicrafts, dances and, cuisine.
-As countless travelers have discovered, Chiang Mai’s manifold attractions enthrall, delight, and to visit this northern Shangri-la merely once is to remain forever enchanted.
+The people of Chiang Mai have their own dialect, customs, architectural traditions, a wide range of indigenous handicrafts, dances and, cuisine.